In this article:

 The Bottom Line

 Freezing your credit can reduce your risk of exposure to identity theft and fraud by limiting new creditors from accessing your report.
-When you're ready to apply for a new credit card, you'll need to provide access to your creditor by lifting the freeze.
+When you're ready to apply for a new credit card or loan, you'll need to provide access to your creditor by lifting the freeze.

 Whatever you choose, continue monitoring your credit through Experian to keep an eye on all activity and detect potential fraud before damage occurs.